ankuronlyme/Docker_html/README.md

 # Dockerizing a simple HTML page using Nginx as the web server.
        • Create a plain HTML page named index.html with some content (e.g., "Hello, Docker!").
        • Nginx Configuration (nginx.conf)
        • Create an Nginx configuration file named nginx.conf that serves the index.html page.
        • Configure Nginx to listen on port 80.
        • Create a Dockerfile to define the Docker image.
        • Use an official Nginx base image.
        • Copy the index.html and nginx.conf files into the appropriate location in the container.
        • Ensure that the Nginx server is started when the container is run.
-•	Build the Docker image using the Dockerfile run command: docker build –t <your image name> .
+       • Build the Docker image using the Dockerfile run command:
+        - docker build –t <your image name> .
-                        -t is denotes for giving a tag.
+                        - t is denotes for giving a tag.
                         - . is denotes  for giving the path
 •	After run this command build is successfully created